1994 Austral-Asia Cup

 The 1994 Austral-Asia Cup was a cricket tournament held in Sharjah, UAE, between April 13–22, 1994.
 Six national teams took part: Australia, India, New Zealand, Pakistan, Sri Lanka and United Arab Emirates.

 The teams were divided into two groups of three who played each other, round robin, with the winner and runner-up of each group progressing to the semi-finals.

-Pakistan won the tournament, defeating India, in the final.
+Pakistan won the tournament, defeating India by 39 runs in the final.
 Australia and New Zealand reached the semi-finals, while Sri Lanka and United Arab Emirates were knocked out in the first round.

 The tournament was sponsored by Pepsi.